EliAndrewC/l7r/rules/05-school_knacks.md

 **Ring:** Fire

-The TN to hit your target is raised by 20.
+This is a type of **attack roll**, made in place of the attack skill, in which the TN to hit your target is raised by 20.
 If successful, roll extra damage dice as if the TN hadn't been raised, and inflict a serious wound in addition to the normal damage roll.
 On an unsuccessful parry, this extra serious wound becomes 2 extra rolled damage dice, or 4 extra rolled damage dice if someone else unsuccessfully parried for the target.

 ## Dragon Tattoo